 These sources of funding may not fit into a strictly drawn definition of "revenue," but are sources of funding nevertheless.
 Appropriations are the use of reserves (available fund balance) resulting from attaining revenues in excess of expenditures in prior periods.
-For FY2020, a balanced budget is proposed with no appropriation (use) of General Fund unassigned balance (reserves).
-FY2019 is projected to end with \$8,679,098 in available fund balance and \$2 million in assigned disaster recovery reserves.
+For FY 2020, a balanced budget is proposed with no appropriation (use) of General Fund unassigned balance (reserves).
+FY 2019 is projected to end with \$11,062,248 in unassigned fund balance, \$2 million in assigned disaster recovery reserves, and \$60,000 in assigned resiliency reserves.

 Transfers are funding sources resulting from the movement of available funds from one fund to another.
-The Town's Special Revenue Funds and Enterprise Funds transfer payments to the General Fund to pay for services provided by General Fund employees such as general management, payroll, human resources, agenda preparation, records retention, risk management.
-These administrative services are provided to the Municipal Transportation Fund, Building Fund, Water and Sewer Fund, Municipal Parking Fund, Solid Waste Fund and Stormwater Fund to support their operations.
-In FY2020 the General Fund includes \$507,337 in interfund transfers.
+The Town's Special Revenue Funds and Enterprise Funds transfer payments to the General Fund to pay for services provided by General Fund employees such as general management, payroll, human resources, agenda preparation, records retention, and risk management.
+These administrative services are provided to the Municipal Transportation Fund, Building Fund, Water and Sewer Fund, Municipal Parking Fund, Solid Waste Fund, and Stormwater Fund to support their operations.
+In FY 2020 the General Fund includes \$538,967 in interfund transfers.